 That is why again it makes much more sense to niche in your biggest strength, your biggest area of expertise.

 The areas you can help the most, are often those challenges you have faced and overcome yourself.

 Clients Need To Trust You And Your Products

 Many many years ago, I had a Degree Qualified Holistic Practitioner tell me to put an aloe vera product in my eye.
-Now he assured me that is was completely safe for a rare eye condition I had and that he had researched my eye condition thoroughly but he hadn’t.
-Now I was a young woman with already threatened eye loss, very low eye pressure, that mainstream medicine could not help me with.
-This product dropped my eye pressure so low that I was told I was lucky not to have lost my eye or for my eye to come out of my eye socket.
-That was just one of many shocking situations I found myself in.
+Now he assured me that it was completely safe for a rare eye condition I had where I had a hole in the eye and threatened eye loss.
+He reassured me he had researched my eye condition thoroughly but he hadn’t.
+He actually didn’t listen properly and made some dangerous assumptions.

 Potential Customers And Clients Need Evidence

 I can’t stress highly enough, how much clients value that sense of connection and trust.
 So they need to see evidence of that in your marketing.
 You can do that by sharing your ethics and values, share your guarantees.
 Sharing who you trained with and how long your training was can help, this is something you can blog about.